Top 5 Features Your Test Analytics Tool Needs Right Now

 Continuous Testing Produces a Lot of Test Results Data

-While testing is a critical component in building a successful DevOps organization, the more tests executed across a large array of platforms (mobile devices, tablets, desktop browsers), the more test results data is created.
-Analyzing, understanding, and filtering the results data quickly is critical in order to prevent bottlenecking the DevOps process.
+Testing is a critical component in building a successful DevOps organization.
+The more tests executions you have across a large array of platforms (mobile devices, tablets, desktop browsers), the more test results data is created.
+Analyzing, understanding, and filtering the results data quickly is critical in order to prevent bottlenecking the DevOps pipeline.

 Our research at Perfecto tells us that organizations spend between 50-72 hours per regression cycle analyzing test results, filtering out noise and assessing failures which may impact their software releases.
 It is essential that teams have a better solution for test reporting in order to analyze data, triage issues, and act upon failures with the best possible insights.
 Unlike desktop browser testing, mobile devices create more complex issues as failures can be caused by network connectivity, device locks, improper object use, popups and more.